fortran-lang/talks/FortranCon2020-community/slides/motivation.md

 * No package management solution
 * Open source compilers few and far between

-=> Fortran is hard to work with
+➡ Fortran is difficult to work with
 </section>

 <section>

-### Poor general purpose library ecosystem
+### Poor library ecosystem

 * Fortran originated in the pre-internet era
 * Before email, websites, or version control
 * GitHub?
 Forget about it!
-* Many wheels re-invented but not published
+* Many wheels re-invented but not shared

 ➡ Scarce open source library ecosystem
 </section>